Dyeing Yarn with Woad Pigment Powder

 Over the weekend, I made my first woad vat.
-It's a fairly complex process, so I followed the method here for the woad extract powder I ordered.
-I used chemicals to create the vat, rather than using the more traditional (and natural) fermentation technique due to time constraints.
-I found the process quite fiddly as you had to keep the vat at a certain temperature, and I wasn't sure it had worked as there wasn't much of a 'bloom' at the top of the vat.
+It's a fairly complex process, so I followed the method here provided with the woad extract powder I ordered.
+I used a chemical method to create the vat, rather than using a more traditional (and natural) fermentation technique due to time constraints.
+I found the process quite fiddly, as you had to keep the vat at a certain temperature, and I wasn't sure it had worked as there wasn't much of a 'bloom' at the top of the vat.

-The photos below aren't great as it was dark, but you can see the colour change as the woad is oxidised!
-It's pretty magical - next time I use woad I would like to make a video of the process (working in the daylight).
+The photos below aren't great as it was dark when I was dyeing, but you can see the colour change as the woad dye oxidises!
+It's pretty magical - next time I use woad I would like to make a video of the process to capture the process (in proper daylight, of course!).

 Burns, R. (2017) Woad 4.
 (Own Collection)

-From the finished results on a variety of fibres, the colour looks patchy in places, almost to a denim effect.
+Looking at the finished results on a variety of fibres, the colour looks patchy in places, with a slight ‘denim’ effect.
 I must have done something wrong in the process.
-Wearing Woad suggests that it may be due to the yarn not being fully submersed, or detergent residue on the yarn.
+Wearing Woad suggests that it may be due to the yarn not being fully submersed, or detergent residue on the yarn from scouring.
 (2016, online).

-I've booked onto an indigo evening workshop in a couple of weeks - in the hope I can learn where I went wrong with my woad vat.
-I have left the vat rather than disposing of it, to see if it can be used again, or exhausted.
+I've booked onto a short indigo workshop in a couple of weeks - in the hope I can learn where I went wrong with my woad vat.
+I have left the vat rather than disposing of it, to see if it can be revived and used at a later date.

 References: